sentiampc/sentialabs.github.io/_posts/2016-09-28-Serverless-Screenshot-Service.md

 When the file gets uploads (putObject) to the S3 bucket, it will trigger the `Create Thumbnails` function, which will take the screenshot as input, and use ImageMagick to create several thumbnail versions of the given image, and upload those to the same bucket as well.

 Lastly, there will be a function which the app can call, to get a list of all available thumbnail sizes.
-The App can use the returned urls to present them to the enduser, and their browser will download it through CloudFront from S3.
+The App can use the returned urls to present them to the end user, and their browser will download it through CloudFront from S3.

 You can find all the source code for this project in this [repository](https://github.com/svdgraaf/serverless-screenshot).